oracle-livelabs/common/gitlab-workshop/oke/oke.md

   ![Compartment](images/dynamicgroup1.png)

-2. Click on the main Navigation Menu, Select **Identity & Security** and then under **Identity** select **Dynamic Groups** and hit **Create Dynamic Group**
+2. Click on the main Navigation Menu, Select **Identity & Security** and then under **Identity** select **Dynamic Groups** and click **Create Dynamic Group**
     - Specify the Name and Description for the dynamic group
-    - Speciy the Rule for the Dynamic Group by specifying the OCID of the Compartment
+    - Specify the Rule for the Dynamic Group by specifying the OCID of the Compartment
         - Optionally, Rule Builder can also be used to specify the Rule

   ![DynamicGroup](images/dynamicgroup2.png)

-3. Click on the main Navigation Menu, Select **Identity & Security** and then under **Identity** select **Policies** and hit **Create Policy**
+3. Click on the main Navigation Menu, Select **Identity & Security** and then under **Identity** select **Policies** and click **Create Policy**
     - Specify the Name and Description for the policy
     - Policy must be created in the **root** compartment
     - Specify the Policy rule.
 The policy specified would allow the user to *manage* the *cluster-family*.
-This policy enable users to perform any operation on cluster-related resources (this 'catch-all' policy effectively makes all users administrators insofar as cluster-related resources are concerned):
+This policy enables users to perform any operation on cluster-related resources (this 'catch-all' policy effectively makes all users administrators insofar as cluster-related resources are concerned)
     - This policy would allow the user to access the Cluster details programmatically using OCI CLI

   ![Policy](images/dynamicgroup3.png)